Surgery

 Are surgeon services CRA eligible in Canada?

 Yes.
-Fees paid to a licensed surgeon for medical services qualify as eligible medical expenses under paragraph 118.2(2)(a) of the Income Tax Act.
+Fees paid to a licensed surgeon for medical services are CRA-eligible medical expenses, which means they're reimbursable through your HSA.
 Surgeons are recognized as authorized medical practitioners in all 13 provinces and territories.
-Because a Health Spending Account reimburses CRA-eligible medical expenses, surgeon services are eligible for HSA reimbursement.
 Purely cosmetic procedures without an underlying medical condition are not eligible.

 What Qualifies